devilry/devilry-django/not_for_deploy/docs/developer/testing.rst

   *Should not be used for new tests*.

-.. _modelmommyrecipes:
+.. _modelbakeryrecipes:

 *******************
-Model mommy recipes
+Model bakery recipes
 *******************

-.. currentmodule:: devilry.apps.core.mommy_recipes
+.. currentmodule:: devilry.apps.core.baker_recipes

-`Model mommy`_ is a great library for building Django data models in tests.
+`Model bakery`_ is a great library for building Django data models in tests.
 It makes it easy to write tests where you only need to specify data relevant for the test.
 This makes tests far more readable, since you always know that any created data models and the specified